sseaman/skillVC/docs/README-OLD.md

 The ResponseManager is SkillVC's object for managing the responses registered with the system.
 It allows for retrieval of responses for use by Intent Handlers.
 To get the ResponseManager, access `svContext.appConfig.responseManager`.
-Once retrieved, an Intent Handler can call the `getResponse('someResponseId')` method of the ResponseManager to return the instance of the Response that is required.
+Once retrieved, an Intent Handler can call the `get('someResponseId')` method of the ResponseManager to return the instance of the Response that is required or `render('someResponseId')` to get and render it at the same time.
 See the API documentation for more information and the example below for a common use case.

 An example of a simple Intent Handler that uses the above:
 ```